DaVisLab/TopoEmbedding/README.md

    - **persistence-image.js** renders the persistent images (in the **mnist_pi** folder) in a 10 by 10 square panel using **svg**.
    - **showMinkowski.js** renders the chart showing the pixel-wise difference of two persistent images.

 - **python** folder includes the python scripts that do the computation for the persistence analysis pipeline.
+Main scripts include:
   - The **compute_data.py** run the **ttk_generate_pairs_mnist.py**  (trace generated using paraview version 5.6.0) to compute cycles and persistent diagrams for the png images under the './data/mnist_png/' directory. **mnist**, **mnist_cycles**,**mnist_pd**, **mnist_pi**, **mnist_mapping** and **mnist_embedding** directories are then automatically generated after the computation.
 For the code below in **compute_data.py**:
     ```
     ...